NO FEE, UNLESS WE WIN

-A truck accident lawyer can help you seek compensation after a crash.
+An Orange County truck accident attorney can help you seek compensation after a crash.
 Injuries can lead to thousands of dollars in medical costs and lost wages.
 Depending on the severity of the crash, you may suffer from the following injury types.

 Why Should You Hire a Truck Accident Lawyer?

 With the help of a truck accident attorney, you can get help proving the other party’s liability.
 In some cases, multiple parties may be liable.
-A truck accident lawyer has years of experience determining liability and building a case.
+Our truck accident lawyers in Irvine have years of experience determining liability in truck accident cases.
 Because of this, they know what it takes to negotiate a settlement and try a case in court.

-After undergoing a devastating accident, it can take years to recover.
+After undergoing a devastating accident with a big rig, it can take years to recover.
 The last thing you want to do is worry about compiling evidence or interviewing witnesses.
-To learn more about how Kubota & Craig can help, call us today for a free consultation.
+To learn more about how the Orange County truck accident lawyers at Kubota & Craig law firm can help, call us today at 949-218-5676 for a free consultation.